rweichler/aite/README.md

 # Lua Theos

+*"This shit ain't for pussies"* - Tony the Tiger

 ![](leos.png)

 My build system for making software for jailbroken iOS.
 It is currently being used to build: